-Block Anonymous Requests.
-Check the box to enable this feature, so you can protect your network from being "pinged," or detected, by other Internet users.
-This also reinforces your network security by hiding your network ports.
-Both functions of the Block Anonymous Requests feature make it more difficult for outside users to work their way into your network.
+Filter Anonymous Internet Requests.
+When enabled, this feature keeps your network from being "pinged," or detected, by other Internet users.
+It also reinforces your network security by hiding your network ports.
+Both functions of this feature make it more difficult for outside users to work their way into your network.
 This feature is enabled by default.
-Uncheck the box to allow anonymous Internet requests.
+Select Disabled to allow anonymous Internet requests.

 Filter Multicast.
 Multicasting allows for multiple transmissions to specific recipients at the same time.
 If multicasting is permitted, then the Router will allow IP multicast packets to be forwarded to the appropriate computers.
-Check the box to filter multicasting, or uncheck the box to disable this feature.
+Select Enabled to filter multicasting, or Disabled to disable this feature.

 Filter Internet NAT Redirection.
 This feature uses port forwarding to block access to local servers from local networked computers.
-Check the box to filter Internet NAT redirection, or uncheck the box to disable this feature.
+Select Enabled to filter Internet NAT redirection, or Disabled to disable this feature.

 Filter IDENT (Port 113).
 This feature keeps port 113 from being scanned by devices outside of your local network.
-Check the box to filter port 113, or uncheck the box to disable this feature.
+Select Enabled to filter port 113, or Disabled to disable this feature.